What is renewable energy

 Renewable energy refers to energy generated from natural resources and replenished relatively quickly, such as solar, wind, hydropower, geothermal, and biomass energy.
 Renewable energy sources are sustainable because they do not release carbon into the atmosphere.

-The importance of renewable energy in addressing climate instability
+The importance of renewable energy in addressing environmental instability

 Integrate trees into your business